Stokes and Foakes centuries give England control

 But England are massive favourites for victory, possibly by an innings before Saturday is out.

-Stokes brings the drama in more ways than one
+Stokes brings drama in more ways than one

 Stokes' century came on the day his documentary Phoenix from the Ashes was released.